oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/connection-setup-fileserver/connection-setup-fileserver.md

   | Password                | Your Oracle Integration password                      |
   {: title="FTP Connection Properties"}

 5. Confirm your Connection by clicking *Test*.
-You should see a confirmation message.
+You should see a confirmation message and select *Test* once again.
 Click *Save* and exit the Connection editor.

 ## Task 6: Create Connection with Visual Builder